How Christian Parents and Teachers Can Talk To Children About Gender Identity

 Having these same conversations with older kids are going to be more challenging because we’ll have to do more reformative work by tearing down faulty ways of thinking about objective and subjective differences.
 However, it’s never too late to start training them to discern the difference between objective truth claims and subjective preference claims.

 Conversations with our kids around the definitions of sex, gender, norms, and callings are crucial in a culture that is blurring the lines of gender identity.
-For a deeper discussion on the topic, you can also watch a free recorded webinar where Dr. Christopher Yuan and I cover more content and also answer difficult questions that many teachers, parents, and pastors have related to talking to their kids about gender identity.

 Start a Conversation About Gender Identity and Other Difficult Questions